girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - SnowMobile

 ### Snowball data into glacier
- - Snowball cannot improt data into glacier
+ - Snowball cannot import data into glacier
  - You must use Amazon S3 first, in combination with an S3 lifecycle

 ## Amazon FSx